Where Luxury Meets Lifestyle in the Heart of Southern California

-I can not say that I know everything about the people in Beverly Hills since there are so many of them, but I can say I’m sure you will enjoy meeting each and every one of them.
+I cannot say that I know everything about the people in Beverly Hills since there are so many of them, but I can say that I’m sure you will enjoy meeting each and every one of them.

-Beverly Hills High School is home to the Bruins, who are very successful athletically as well as academically, with multiple league championships throughout their tenure at Beverly Hills High School.
+Beverly Hills High School is home to the Bruins, who are very successful athletically as well as academically, having won multiple league championships throughout their tenure at Beverly Hills High School.
 If you’re looking for a school with a more traditional feel, look no further than Beverly Hills High School.

 Beverly Hills is a broad term.
-It can be as simple as going to a movie or going to a live concert of your favorite artist.
-It could also include an extravagant night of clubbing and socializing with the local galleries of the area.
-On any given night there are multiple options for everyone – from those who prefer more low-key activities to the over-the-top options.
+It can be as simple as going to a movie or going to a live concert by your favorite artist.
+It could also include an extravagant night of clubbing and socializing with the local galleries in the area.
+On any given night, there are multiple options for everyone, from those who prefer more low-key activities to the over-the-top options.

 For live music, there is always the option of heading out to one of the many entertainment venues in town featuring your favorite artist or genre.
 The House of Blues will often have concerts featuring Motown artists, and the Belasco Theatre is known for its rock shows.

-For those who prefer something a little more life than movies can offer, there are plenty of local theaters that host their own shows as well.
-Some examples include the Saban Theatre for musicals, the Beverly Hills Playhouse for dramas, and the Acme Comedy Theatre for standup.
-You can find showtimes by visiting their respective websites or downloading their official mobile apps.
+For those who prefer something a little more than movies can offer, there are plenty of local theaters that host their own shows as well.
+Some examples include the Saban Theatre for musicals, the Beverly Hills Playhouse for dramas, and the Acme Comedy Theatre for stand-up.
+You can find show times by visiting their respective websites or downloading their official mobile apps.